foreverfl/vscode/docs/languages/overview.md

 ### Can I map additional file extensions to a language?

-Yes, with the `setting(files.associations)` [setting](/docs/getstarted/settings.md) you can map file extensions to an existing language either globally or per workspace.
+Yes, with the `files.associations` [setting](/docs/getstarted/settings.md) you can map file extensions to an existing language either globally or per workspace.

 Here is an example that will associate more file extensions to the PHP language: